Machine Learning Software Comparison 2024: Platforms & Pricing

 Google Cloud AI Platform (Vertex AI)

-Google Cloud’s Vertex AI is a fully managed ML platform designed to streamline the entire ML lifecycle, from data preparation and model training to deployment and monitoring.
+Google Cloud’s Vertex AI is a fully managed ML platform designed to the entire ML lifecycle, from data preparation and model training to deployment and monitoring.
 It caters to both novice and experienced ML practitioners, offering both AutoML capabilities and the flexibility to build custom models using popular frameworks.

 Key Features of Vertex AI